-Passing blood in your urine usually results in your urine turning a red or brown colour.
+Passing blood in your urine (haematuria) usually results in your urine turning a pink, red or brown colour.

 What is blood in the urine?

-Alternatively, some people have very small traces of blood in their urine which cannot be seen but are found when a dipstick is put in a sample of their urine.
+Alternatively, some people only have a small amount of blood (small numbers of red blood cells) in their urine which cannot be seen unless using a microscope - microscopic haematuria, (also known as non-visible haematuria), but are found when a dipstick is put in a sample of their urine.

 Understanding urine and the bladder